Kit & Debbie Elford

 She remembers “invitations” at the end of services.
 “I went forward, but there was no change; no reality in my heart and life,” recalls Debbie.
 In fact, she says it wasn’t until finishing Bible college and being married to Kit that she truly gave her heart to Christ.

 During their college internship year they were seeking the Lord’s will for their future.
 Kit recalls, at the time, having no desire to be a missionary – making money and being comfortable seemed more attractive.
-But there was an inner struggle going on and, finally, Kit told the Lord that if He wanted him to be a missionary, a mission would have to contact them – he wasn’t going to take the initiative.
+But there was an inner struggle going on and, finally, Kit told the Lord that if He wanted him to be a missionary, a mission organization would have to contact them – he wasn’t going to take the initiative.

 And that’s what happened.
 Two weeks later a letter from NCEM arrived, asking if they would consider working in the Mission’s Printshop.
 Their college years had included trades training and, in God’s providence, printing was one of the skills that Kit had acquired.
-In 1976 they crossed the border, moving to Prince Albert, SK.
+In 1976 they crossed the border, moving to Prince Albert, Saskatchewan.
 They had no idea of financial support and, with Kit growing up in the North, had limited exposure to potential supporters.

 Kit was “home” again – there was no where to go if it didn’t work out.
 “But I had asked the Lord for a complete love to do what He wanted me to do,” says Kit, “and He did.”
 “God has been faithful in providing for our needs, too,” say the Elfords.